Charlotte Moore Sitterly: Career

 She earned a Ph.D. in astronomy in 1931 from the University of California, Berkeley, which had more relaxed rules on women graduates than Princeton, on a Lick Fellowship.
 Princeton still did not accept women – and would not for the next 30 years.
 While working on her Ph.D, she continued researching spectroscopy and collected and analyzed data about the spectra of chemical elements and molecules.
 After obtaining her Ph.D, she returned to Princeton to continue work with Russell as a research assistant.

-One of her most significant contributions to physics was her identification of technetium in sunlight, the first example of technetium naturally existing.
+One of her most significant contributions to physics was her identification of technetium in sunlight, the first example of its natural occurrence.
 She joined the then National Bureau of Standards (NBS) in 1945.
 Her tables of atomic spectra and energy levels, published by NBS, have remained essential references in spectroscopy for decades.
 While there, she began to research the infrared solar spectrum and atomic energy levels.
-Beginning in 1946, Moore was able to extend her work on ultraviolet spectral lines thanks to the work of Richard Tousey and measurements taken on V-2 rockets; prior to this Moore's studies were limited to telescopic observations partially blocked by the Earth's atmosphere.
-Moore collaborated with Tousey for decades and led to her 1950 publication "Ultraviolet Multiplet Table."
+Beginning in 1946, Moore was able to extend her work on ultraviolet spectral lines thanks to the work of Richard Tousey and measurements taken on V-2 rockets; prior to this, Moore's studies were limited to telescopic observations partially blocked by the Earth's atmosphere.
+Moore collaborated with Tousey for decades, which led to her 1950 publication, "Ultraviolet Multiplet Table."

-In 1949 she became the first woman elected as an associate of the Royal Astronomical Society of Great Britain, in honor of her work on multiplet tablets and in identifying solar spot electra.
-Throughout her career she authored and co-authored over 100 papers and attended the tenth general assembly of the International Astronomical Union on the Joint Commission on Spectroscopy in Moscow in 1958.
-Sitterly retired from her position at the NBS when she turned 70, in 1968, but continued her research at the Naval Research Laboratory.
+In 1949, she became the first woman elected as an associate of the Royal Astronomical Society of Great Britain, in honor of her work on multiplet tables and in identifying solar spot electra.
+Throughout her career, she authored and co-authored over 100 papers and attended the tenth general assembly of the International Astronomical Union, held by the Joint Commission on Spectroscopy in Moscow in 1958.
+Sitterly retired from her position at the NBS when she turned 70 in 1968, but continued her research at the Naval Research Laboratory.
 Sitterly was honored by the Journal of the Optical Society of America by a commemorative issue in 1988.